timothymiller/cloudflare-ddns/README.md

 "proxied": false (defaults to false.
 Make it true if you want CDN/SSL benefits from cloudflare.
 This usually disables SSH)
 ```

-## :fax: Hosting multiple domains on the same IP?
+## 📠 Hosting multiple domains on the same IP?
 You can save yourself some trouble when hosting multiple domains pointing to the same IP address (in the case of Traefik) by defining one A & AAAA record  'ddns.example.com' pointing to the IP of the server that will be updated by this DDNS script.
 For each subdomain, create a CNAME record pointing to 'ddns.example.com'.
 Now you don't have to manually modify the script config every time you add a new subdomain to your site!

-## :whale: Deploy with Docker Compose
+## 🐳 Deploy with Docker Compose

 Precompiled images are available via the official docker container [on DockerHub](https://hub.docker.com/r/timothyjmiller/cloudflare-ddns).